 Alarm relay output is provided for reporting failure events to a remote alarm relay monitoring system.
 The replay output is provided with three contacts (support two logic types) in the terminal block connector next Vdc interfaces.

-Terminal block connector
+DC IN terminal block connector

 Alarm Relay output pins and logic: